rumaak/exploring_machine_translation/README.md

 I highly recommend setting up a conda environment before installing packages.
 * navigate to root
 * pip install -r requirements.txt

+Also, while in environment, do this:
+`python -m spacy download en`